robert-northmind/mobile-o11y-demo/README.md

 # Mobile O11y Demo

 Welcome to the Mobile O11y Demo repository!
-This project demonstrates how to integrate OpenTelemetry into your mobile applications and visualize the telemetry data using Grafana Cloud.
+This project demonstrates how you can monitor your mobile apps by integrating OpenTelemetry and visualizing the telemetry data using Grafana.

 This is still a work in progress.
 This is the first very early version.
 Currently only iOS is supported.
-Soon Flutter will come.
+Soon more mobile platforms will come.

 ## Overview